 Outside of opera, Ossian is also a well-established performer of oratorio, and has performed in numerous concerts across the UK, including Bach’s St Matthew Passion and Handel’s Messiah with Lincoln Cathedral, Bach’s St John Passion with Jonathan Willcocks at the Leith Hill Music Festival, Beethoven’s 9th Symphony with City of Cambridge Symphonic Orchestra and Elgar’s Dream of Gerontius with the Chichester Singers.

 Ossian has recently finished performing as Pluto in John Caird’s extraordinary five star production of Monteverdi’s Orfeo, at Garsington Opera, conducted by Laurence Cummings.

 Roles with Royal Academy Opera include King René Iolanta, Sarastro Die Zauberflöte, Le Philosophe Chérubin and Bottom A Midsummer Night’s Dream.
-Recently, he won first place – as well as the audience prize – for the Clonter Opera Competition 2021.

-Last updated: 20th April 2022
+Last updated: 30th December 2022